 People who are accused of committing assault and battery often want to know whether they are facing felony or misdemeanor charges.
 There are several different types of assault and battery charges in Florida, so the answer to this question will depend on the nature of your charges.

-It’s best to ask a Spring Hill criminal defense attorney to review your case, explain your charges, and help you understand your legal options.
+It’s best to ask a Tampa criminal defense attorney to review your case, explain your charges, and help you understand your legal options.
 But for now, here is what you need to know about assault and battery charges in Florida:

 How Does the Law Define Assault in Florida?